Social Security Administration

-SSA offers its services to the public through 1,200 field offices, a website, and a national toll-free number.
-Field offices, which served 43 million individuals in 2019, were reopened on April 7, 2022 after being closed for two years due to the COVID-19 pandemic.
+SSA delivers its programs and services online, by phone, by video, and in person through a network of more than 1,500 offices nationwide, including over 1,200 field offices.
+The agency also provides service through its National 800 Number.
+Field offices, which historically serve tens of millions of visitors annually, were reopened on April 7, 2022, following pandemic-related closures.

-SSA is headquartered in Woodlawn, Maryland, just to the west of Baltimore, at what is known as Central Office.
-In addition to its 1,200 field offices, the agency includes 10 regional offices, eight processing centers, and 37 Teleservice Centers.
-As of 2018, about 60,000 people were employed by SSA.
+SSA is headquartered in Woodlawn, Maryland, west of  Baltimore, at its Central Office campus.
+As of 2026, SSA employed approximately 50,000 Federal employees and funded about 13,700 State DDS employees.
 Headquarters non-supervisory employees of SSA are represented by American Federation of Government Employees Local 1923.

-SSA operates the largest government program in the United States.
-In fiscal year (FY) 2022, the agency expects to pay out $1.2 trillion in Social Security benefits to 66 million individuals.
-In addition, SSA expects to pay $61 billion in SSI benefits to 7.5 million low-income individuals in FY 2022.
+SSA administers the Nation’s largest Federal social insurance programs.
+In FY 2027, SSA will pay approximately $1.83 trillion in Old-Age and Survivors Insurance (OASI), Disability Insurance (DI), and Supplemental Security Income (SSI) benefits.
+Federal SSI payments are estimated at $69.7 billion.

 To qualify for most of these benefits, most workers pay Social Security taxes on their earnings; the claimant's benefits are based on the wage earner's contributions.
 Otherwise benefits such as Supplemental Security Income (SSI) are given based on need.
+SSA also maintains more than 300 million active Social Security numbers, serving as the Nation’s primary personal identifier.